manus-aiattack/aiprojectattack/README.md

 ## 📝 License

-This project is for educational and authorized security testing purposes only.
+This project is an offensive security attack platform.
+Use only with explicit authorization.
+Educational use must be in controlled, isolated environments.

 ---